JepEtau/py_temporalfix/README.md

 ## Basic usage
-`python py_temporalfix.py --input input_video.mkv --output output_video.mkv --radius 6 --strength 300`
+`python py_temporalfix.py --input input_video.mkv --output output_video.mkv --t_radius 6 --strength 300`

+Note: when the output container is Matroska (.mkv), the strength and temporal radius values are added to the output video metadata.
 &nbsp;

 ## Requirements